roth-hex-lab/roth-hex-lab.github.io/content/authors/lilli/_index.md

 user_groups:
   - Researchers
 ---
 Liliana is in her ninth semester studying human medicine at LMU.
+She is interested in clinical gait analysis, orthopedics/orthopedic biomechanics, and Artificial Intelligence (AI) for gait analysis.